neerajasridhar1992/helloworldflask/README.md

 # **Deploying a Flask Web Application on GKE with Cloud SQL and Terraform.**

 This project demonstrates a simple Flask web application deployed on Google Kubernetes Engine (GKE) using a Google Cloud SQL PostgreSQL database.
 The infrastructure is defined and managed using Terraform, ensuring a reproducible and scalable environment.
-The goal is to demonstrate the ability to deploy a cloud-native application and manage it using modern DevOps practices.
+The components of the app are defined through Docker and K8s to demonstrate effective maintainability,  reusability and scalability.

 ## **Table Of Contents:**
 - [Infrastructure Overview](README.md#infrastructure-overview)